Istanbul, Turkey Port Guide

 Top Things to Do

-- Visit the iconic Hagia Sophia, a masterpiece of Byzantine architecture.
+- Visit the Hagia Sophia, a masterpiece of Byzantine architecture.

-- Wander through the Grand Bazaar, one of the world's oldest and largest covered markets.
+- Stroll through the Grand Bazaar, one of the largest and oldest covered markets in the world.

 Typical Weather

-Istanbul experiences a Mediterranean climate with hot, dry summers and mild, wet winters.
-The best time to visit is during spring (April to June) and fall (September to November) when the weather is pleasant.
-Summers can be quite hot, while winters may bring occasional snow.
+Istanbul experiences a Mediterranean climate, with hot, dry summers and mild, rainy winters.
+The best time to visit is during spring (April to June) or fall (September to November) when temperatures are pleasant, while the summer months can be quite hot and crowded.

 What to Pack